white-fusion/LCS-Assignment/README.md

 #Description of the program:

-Some pointers before you proceed
+Some pointers before you proceed:
-Hereafter Indian Penal Code means Chapters IV, V, VI of Indian Penal Code.
+Here after Indian Penal Code means Chapters IV, V, VI of Indian Penal Code.
 The word 'Act' denotes as well as series of acts as a single act: which is criminal by reason of its being done with a criminal knowledge or intention.

 ********************************************************************************************************